 Exploring the Critical Issues in Your Community

 The Cleveland Foundation has long been recognized for the expertise of its staff.
-In speeches, panel discussions, interviews, op-ed pieces, position papers, academic articles, and other forms of communication, our in-house authorities regularly explore the community’s most critical issues through the lens of their deep knowledge, diverse experiences, and innovative ideas.
-Here is a sample of their views, which inform the work of the foundation.
+In speeches, panel discussions, interviews, op-ed pieces, position papers, academic articles, guest blogs and more, our in-house authorities regularly explore the community’s most critical issues through the lens of their deep knowledge, diverse experiences, and innovative ideas.
+The biographies of our thought leaders includes samples of their views, which inform the work of the foundation to help make our community what it can–and should–be.

 Ronald B. Richard